Name

 Pre War

-By the time Jack was 16, the family had moved from Ashwell and were living at 36 Canterbury Road, West Worthing in Sussex.
-Between 1911 and 1915, the family had again moved on at least two more occasions.
-Firstly, they resided at the Old Manor House, Wrestlingworth, Bedfordshire, and later moved to Springfield, Stotfold, Bedfordshire.
+On the 1901 Census the family home was in High Street, Ashwell, where Jack lived with his parents, five siblings, Reg, Mabel, Winnie, Cyril, Gladys, and a domestic help, Ada Dellar.
+His father was then working as a builder and job master, but by the time Jack was 16, the family had moved from Ashwell and were living at 36 Canterbury Road, West Worthing in Sussex.
+Between 1911 and 1915, the family moved on at least two more occasions, firstly, to the Old Manor House, Wrestlingworth, Bedfordshire, and later to Asylum Road, Springfield, Stotfold, Bedfordshire.

 Wartime Service

-Jack left the shores of England on the 13th March 1916 when he embarked for France at Southampton.
-Arriving in Le Harve the following morning.
-Less that two-months later, on 2nd May 1916, Jack witnessed one of his friends, Thomas Cummings, being killed, believed to have been shot by a sniper, after the Battalion moved into front-line trenches to relieve the 12th Royal Sussex Regiment.
+He was sent to France on 13 March 1916 leaving from Southampton and arriving in Le Havre the following morning.
+Less that two months later, on 2 May 1916, Jack witnessed the death of his friend, Thomas Cummings, being killed, believed to have been shot by a sniper, after the Battalion moved into front-line trenches to relieve the 12th Battalion, Royal Sussex Regiment.

-Jack's Battalion took part in latter stages of the Battle of the Somme and Battle of the Ancre which began on the 13th November 1916.
+Jack's Battalion took part in latter stages of the Battle of the Somme and Battle of the Ancre which began on 13 November 1916.

-On the 18th February 1917, Jack was admitted to the 134th Field Ambulance suffering with Diarrhoea.
-This condition was treated very seriously by the Army at the time and all such cases were fast tracked to a Casualty Clearing Station for treatment.
-He arrived back with his Battalion on the 23rd April 1917, a full nine weeks after having contracted the condition.
+On 18 February 1917, Jack was admitted to the 134th Field Ambulance suffering with diarrhoea, a condition treated very seriously by the Army at the time, and fast tracked to a Casualty Clearing Station for treatment.
+He arrived back with his Battalion on 23 April 1917, following nine weeks of treatment and recuperation.

-Jack died of wounds at St Juliaan on the 31st July 1917, most probably wounded during the early stages of the attack.
-He was hit in both legs by machine gun fire, He would have been carried to a Regimental Aid Post, and from there carried by stretcher to the Divisional Collecting Post.
-Due to the condition of the ground it was extremely difficult for motor ambulance to get the wounded to the Advanced Dressing Station at Dulhallow.
-In this case Jack would have been carried over two miles on a stretcher by a team of bearers.
-A long and exhausting journey, that must have seemed never ending for Jack, who was suffering from a great deal of blood loss.
-I would appear that, despite their best efforts, Jack died just 30 minutes after arriving at the Dressing Station.
+Jack died of wounds at St Juliaan on 31 July 1917.
+He was hit in both legs by machine gunfire, probably during the early stages of the attack.
+He would have been carried to a Regimental Aid Post, and from there to the Divisional Collecting Post.
+Due to the condition of the ground it was extremely difficult for a motor ambulance to get the wounded to the Advanced Dressing Station at Dulhallow.
+It is likely Jack would have been carried over two miles on a stretcher by a team of bearers, a long and exhausting journey.
+Despite their best efforts, Jack died just 30 minutes after arriving at the Dressing Station.

 Additional Information

-Jack's extensive biography by Paul Johnson can be found in this website's Archive section at: http://www.hertsatwar.co.uk/archives/hertfordshire-men-women-individuals-stories/jack-alfred-willmott-biography/
+Jack's extensive biography by Paul Johnson can be found in this website's HAW Archive section HERE

 Acknowledgments